Do you keep a gratitude journal?

 Gratitude is similar to love.

 Gratitude makes you love yourself too.
 When you are grateful for being yourself, you are more likely to accept your gifts and weaknesses.
 You won’t feel a compulsive need to change who you are.
 This type of love for yourself is unconditional.

 However, if you aren’t grateful for who you are right now, you would find a tough time loving yourself.
 Because your love towards yourself is conditional.
 You are unappreciative of the good quality you possess.
 And you want to change your weakness and need to achieve something before you can love yourself.

 Gratitude isn’t something you have or doesn’t have.
-When you practise it daily, you get better at it.
+When you practice it daily, you get better at it.
 Like what I’ve said, one of the best ways is to keep a gratitude journal.

 Here are 7 benefits of keeping a gratitude journal and being thankful.

-1. You tap into the abundance energy that gratitude provides.
+1. You tap into the abundant energy that gratitude provides.